luxzg/WSL2-fixes/networkingMode=bridged - quick setup.md

 `wsl -d Ubuntu`

 # systemd setup and check
-`systemd` is default in many distributions right now, so we'd want to use that too to be as close "to the real thing" as possible.
+`systemd` is the default init system in many distributions right now, so we'd want to use that too to be as close "to the real thing" as possible.

 - From inside WSL prompt we need to configure `wsl.conf` file for `systemd` usage, so edit the file like this:
 `sudo nano /etc/wsl.conf`